 The first two, Urbock and Weizen, were made from the smoky barley.
 The final, Helles, is made from unsmoked barley but even so, it still had a smoky flavor due to it being brewed near the smoking operation.
 All three tasted like liquid smoke.
 Absolutely delicious.

-Tip: If you’d like to try Bamberg smoked beer, it is available in the U.S. at Whole Foods and Total Wine (check Schlenkerla’s website for other locations).
+ⓘ TIP: If you’d like to try Bamberg smoked beer in the U.S., it is available at Whole Foods and Total Wine and More.
+Check Schlenkerla’s website for other locations.

 Tomorrow: Wurzburg and Rothenburg ob der Tauber